pinellolab/AmpUMI/README.md

 ```
 python AmpUMI.py -h
 ```
-AmpUMI can be run in two modes: *Calculate* and *Process*.
+AmpUMI can be run in three modes: *Collision*, *Distortion* and *Process*.
 ```
+python AmpUMI.py Collision -h
-python AmpUMI.py Calculate -h
+python AmpUMI.py Distortion -h
 python AmpUMI.py Process -h
 ```

-### Calculate mode
+### Collision mode
-The calculate mode is used to compute the probability of a UMI/molecule collision given a number of unique UMIs or the UMI length and given a number of molecules that will be paired with the UMIs.
+The collision mode is used to compute the probability of a UMI/molecule collision given a number of unique UMIs or the UMI length and given a number of molecules that will be paired with the UMIs.
 We calculate this probability for the worst case in which all molecules have the same sequence.

-To calculate this probability, AmpUMI Calculate should be run with the following parameters:
+To calculate this probability, AmpUMI Collision should be run with the following parameters:
 *  ```-ul``` UMI length
 *  ```-nu``` Number of unique UMIs
 *  ```-nm``` Number of molecules